rhel-labs/instruqt/intro-to-databases/05-configure-a-web-interface/assignment.md

 We will use Adminer, but you can also use tools like phpMyAdmin and MySQL Workstation.

-First, quit your MySQL session by running the following commmand:
+First, quit your MySQL session by running the following command:
 ```sql
 quit;
 ```

-To install Adminer, run the following command to install php and php MySQL extension.
+To install Adminer, run the following command to install php and the php MySQL extension.
 These are required to successfully run Adminer.
 ```bash
 dnf install -y php php-mysqli
 ```